xnikug/DSL_laboratory_works/README.md

     return Grammar(non_terminals, terminals, rules, start_symbol)
 ```
 #### NDFA to DFA Conversion
-The to_dfa() method converts a non-deterministic finite automaton to a deterministic one:
+The to_dfa() method converts a non-deterministic finite automaton (NDFA) into a deterministic finite automaton (DFA).
+This conversion is necessary for certain computational tasks that require determinism, such as lexical analysis in compilers.
+The method uses a subset construction algorithm, where states in the DFA represent sets of states in the NDFA, ensuring that each input symbol leads to a unique next state.
 ```python
 def to_dfa(self):
     if self.is_deterministic():